norbajunior/slugy/README.md

 ### Custom slug

-If you want a custom slug composed for more than one fields **e.g.** a post `title` and the `published_at` like so `"how-to-use-slugy-video"` you need to implement the `Slug protocol` that extracts the desirable fields to generate the slug.
+If you want a custom slug composed for more than one fields **e.g.** a post `title` and the `type` like so `"how-to-use-slugy-video"` you need to implement the `Slug protocol` that extracts the desirable fields to generate the slug.

 ```elixir
 defmodule Post do